abouhid/Magic_books/README.md

 To get a local copy up and running follow these simple example steps.

-- Git clone git@github.com:abouhid/Jazzix.git
+- Git clone git@github.com:abouhid/Magic_books.git
 - Move to the root directory in your command line
 - run `npm install`
-- run `npm start`
+- run `gatsby develop`

 ## Authors